 - Cook pasta according to package, drain, and set aside.

-- While pasta is cooking, prepare a large skillet with olive oil and saute onion and garlic
+- While pasta is cooking, prepare a large skillet with olive oil and sauté onion and garlic.

 - Add in the tomatoes and 1 tablespoon of pesto.
 Stir and let cook for 2 minutes.

-- Add in broccoli florets making sure they are in the center of skillet over medium heat.
+- Add in broccoli florets, making sure they are in the center of skillet over medium heat.
 Add in another tablespoon of pesto and let cook, stirring occasionally, for about 5 minutes or until broccoli is tender.
-(Keep the lid off so broccoli doesn’t get mushy)
+(Keep the lid off so broccoli doesn’t get mushy.)

-- Add in pasta, broth, remaining pesto, parmesan, salt, and both black and red pepper.
+- Add in pasta, broth, remaining pesto, Parmesan, salt, and both black and red pepper.

-- Remove from heat and let sit, stirring occasionally, to let flavors marinate.
+- Remove from heat and let sit, stirring occasionally to let flavors marinate.
 Top with extra Parmesan, if desired, and enjoy!